19th India- Russia Annual Bilateral Summit

 - Diamond sector: the signing of new long-term contracts for rough diamond supplies by Public Joint Stock Company Alrosa to Indian companies was appreciated.
 Recent investments by Indian companies in diamond manufacturing in the Russian far east were also acknowledged.8

-- Sectors such as aluminum and agriculture were recognised as key areas for collaboration.11
+- Sectors such as aluminium and agriculture were recognised as key areas for collaboration.11

 - India conveyed its intention to import fertilizers from Russia.